All Episodes

 I spent the whole weekend reading the book.

-You're gonna be put on trial.
+You're going to be put on trial.

 Are you ready?